japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 ### Bracket Expressions

-Bracket expressions are a special type of character class used to define a list of valid entries; for instance, to define a list of valid digits, one could write the following regular expression:
+Bracket expressions are a special type of [Character Classes](#character-classes) used to define a list of valid entries; for instance, to _define a list of valid digits_, one could write the following regular expression:

 ```bash
 const match = /^[0123456789]/g.test("7");